the correct water and fertilizer Leyland Cypress or Thuja Green Giant will grow 3' per year. Leylands

 and 10 this year(2009).

-Leyland Cypress or Thuja Green Giant in late fall, use Triple
+you plant Leyland Cypress or Thuja Green Giant in late fall,

-Phos fertilizer, usually 0-45-0 or 0-46-0 to encourage root growth only until spring.
-You don't want high nitrogen in late
+use Triple Phos fertilizer, usually 0-45-0 or 0-46-0 to encourage root growth only until spring.
+You don't want high nitrogen

-winter.
-If you are fertilizing other than late fall, a good schedule is last week of March and first week of September, either
+in late winter.
+If you are fertilizing other than late fall, a good schedule is last week of March and first week of September,

-14-14-14 slow release in 40 lb bags from LESCO or Nursery Special slow release in 50 lb bags.
-Use 1 lb per inch of truck diameter.
+either 14-14-14 slow release in 40 lb bags from LESCO or Nursery Special slow release in 50 lb bags.
+Use 1 lb per inch of

+truck diameter.
 For 12' trees, a 40 lb bag does about 10 or 12 trees, sprinkled around the drip line.
-If you are planting B&B trees, don't
+If you are planting

-Leyland Cypress B&B trees is early spring, around April
+time to plant Leyland Cypress B&B trees is early spring,

-1. This gives them sufficient time to recover before their first test, being the hot summer.
-However, the biggest test is
+around April 1.
+This gives them sufficient time to recover before their first test, being the hot summer.
+However, the biggest

-the first winter.
-I say that because if you live far enough north to have frozen hoses, all watering usually stops with the
+test is the first winter.
+I say that because if you live far enough north to have frozen hoses, all watering usually stops

-first freeze.
+with the first freeze.
 The cold isn't the test, the lack of water is the test.
 It is called winter burn.
-Winter winds dry out
+Winter winds

-the greenery on Leyland Cypress or Thuja Green Giant, so the
+dry out the greenery on Leyland Cypress or Thuja Green Giant,

-outer few inches turn brown.
+so the outer few inches turn brown.
 Around April 1, it is recommended that you take hedge trimmers and trim off all the brown.
-Trees

 We are still shipping Leyland Cypress,